 Alone without a tree and nothing to open Christmas morning.
 Now, don’t get me wrong here, this is not your very own personal invitation to my New Year’s Pity Party.
 Hardly.
 I am the most blessed man I know, and I mean that sincerely.
 People who know me often tell me that I am the strongest, most patient and courageous person they know, and believe me, that’s nice.
 While I strive to live up to that daily, some days and years are better than others; which brings me to this past Christmas.

 Sometime after Thanksgiving, I could tell it was going to be a struggle.
-The last 18 months or so had been delivering slow growing pressures seemingly from every direction.
+The last eighteen months or so had been delivering slow growing pressures seemingly from every direction.
 There was disappointing news at least every month, issues with no apparent resolution in sight and just a mounting challenge to get up every morning to face the same thing, all over again and again.
 I decided to spend the weeks before Christmas to move out of myself and find all the opportunities to give and share and be joyful with others, no matter where I would find them; especially those who clearly had a much harder time with life than I was having, and even leave carrots and celery for this little wild rabbit visiting my backyard patio from time to time.
 And you know, it all worked.
 The height of all this reached Christmas Eve where I spent awesome quality time with family and dear old friends practically all day culminating with Christmas Eve Mass followed by a sumptuous dinner.
 What a blessing!
-I went to bed like a 5-year old child, full and happy with a large grin on my face.
+I went to bed like a five-year-old child, full and happy with a large grin on my face.
 It was good.